 Everyone living in the five parishes or with an interest in the area had an opportunity to comment on the plan.
 At the same time a range of organisations locally and nationally had a chance to comment.

 Once the consultation ended the plan was revised in the light of the comments we received and discussed several times by the full Parish Council.
 A full explanation of the basis on which the Parish Council has determined the settlement boundaries is set out in the draft plan.

-The referendum was held on 7 September.
+A referendum was held on 7 September 2017.
 The result was as follows – 176 voted for the neighbourhood plan to be used in the assessment of future planning applications and 30 people voted against.
 The turnout was over 30%.

-A copy of the final plan is available on the website.
-Printed copies will be available in due course.
+A copy of the Neighbourhood Development Plan is available on this website.
+Printed copies are also available.